yeasy/learning_pickleball/19_faq_en.md

 The distance of about 2 meters on both sides of the pickleball net is the non-volley area.
 Players usually return the ball near the non-volley zone, and the actual hitting point is often above the non-volley zone, which makes the ball fly about 3 meters.
 If calculated at a speed of 15 m/s, it takes only 0.2 seconds from the opponent's shot to the time you need to hit the ball.

-In this extremely short 0.2 seconds, you need to judge the direction of the ball, move the position and swing the racket, which is almost an impossible task for ordinary people.
+In this extremely short 0.2 seconds, you need to judge the direction of the ball, move the position and swing the paddle, which is almost an impossible task for ordinary people.
 Therefore, although the speed of the pickleball is not high, the reaction time required is extremely short, making the game even more intense than tennis, comparable to the intensity of badminton.

-## [Q14] How can I avoid being shot through by the opponent from the back court while I am defending near the net in single games?
+## [Q14] How can I avoid being shot through by the opponent from the back court while I am defending near the net in singless?

 **Answer**: The key to avoid being penetrated by the opponent's ball is to improve the quality of your return.